gaverhae/okku-remote/README.md

 And that is all we need in this shared library.
-However, do not forget to add this common library as a dependency to both the calculation and creation applications.
+However, do not forget to add this common library as a dependency to both the calculation and creation applications (and to actually ``require`` it in the ``calculation.core`` naespace).

-There are two caveats here.

-First of all, we need the generated proxy classes to be the same at the client (the actor system that requires the creation of the actor) and at the server (the actor system in which the actor is actually created).
+We need the generated proxy classes to be the same at the client (the actor system that requires the creation of the actor) and at the server (the actor system in which the actor is actually created).
 Since Clojure assigns random names to classes generated at runtime, this can be problematic.
 Therefore, the ``common-actors.core`` namespace needs to be aot-compiled (in practice, this means adding the ``:aot common-actors.core`` line to the ``project.clj`` file).

-Second of all, while it is enough to declare the shared actor library as a dependency in both projects to get the precompiled classes right, and available for remote creation, the possible external methods these classes call will not be made automatically available if the namespace is not explicitly required.
-This means that, if you have followed the instructions here exactly so far, you have to add a ``(require common-actors.core)`` form to the ``ns`` declaration of ``calculation.core``.

 However, this should not be too much of a problem, as in a real application, there would probably be much more shared code, practically ensuring that the